Sepulcro en Tarquinia - an introduction to the poem

 She is associated with autumn, the death of the year, and her own ending is foreshadowed; her eyes are described as having the smoke of cemeteries within them.

 The poet reflects on their relationship as he writes in bleak surroundings with life drained and poisoned by loss.
-In the formal gardens or patio the stone lions are muzzled and the fountain no longer flowing.
+In the formal gardens the stone lions are muzzled and the fountain no longer flowing.

 ataron los leones con cadenas,